 How To Create a Perfect Home Study Space for This School Year

 Back to school in 2020 is much different than in previous years.
 With many school districts doing online learning this school year, your student might need an at-home study space to get their school work done.

 Create a Quiet, Distraction-Free Zone

 A quiet space that is free of distractions will help your child succeed with this new form of learning.
-Music could be quietly played so the silence doesn't become overwhelming, but it should not be played from something distracting like a cell phone.
+Music could be quietly played so the silence doesn’t become overwhelming, but it should not be played from something distracting like a cell phone.
 If there’s not a ton of space for a desk, there are some ways to set up a work area in small spaces.

 Have A Well-Stocked Study Area